15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • WooCommerce allows the selling of physical products, digital downloads, and services.

-• Easy to understand for beginners but hard to scale without the developer’s help.
+• Easy to understand for beginners, but hard to scale without the technical expertise.

 • Although it is an open-source platform, creating a store is free, and shop owners must pay extra for web hosting.
 And if your business is large and you choose advanced hosting packages, it can become pricey.